DanWang1230/Traffic_Sign_Classifier/README.md

 The code for making predictions on my final model is located in the 19th cell of the notebook.

 For the first image, the model is 100% sure that this is a traffic signal(probability of 1), and the image indeed is a traffic signal.
 And the other four softmax probabilities are close to 0.
-This is also the case for the other four new images I obtained from web.
+It is also the case for the other four new images I obtained from the web.